 - 1. Open the details page for your new hardware type group, and navigate to the Formulas tab. - 2.
 Select the Saltboot formula and click [Save]. - 3.
 Navigate to the Formulas > Saltboot tab. - 4.
-Configure the Saltboot formula according to the instructions in [Retail > Retail-formulas-intro >].
+Configure the Saltboot formula.
+For more information about the Saltboot formula, see [Salt > Formula-saltboot >].